-Anti-viral activity: In a different direction, CLR01 was found by the Münch group (Ulm University, Germany) and Shorter group (University of Pennsylvania) to disrupt the formation of amyloid fibrils in semen, which are known to enhance HIV infection, and reduced infection of target cells by the HIV virus.
+Anti-viral activity: In a different direction, CLR01 was found by the Münch group (Ulm University, Germany) and Shorter group (University of Pennsylvania) to disrupt the formation of amyloid fibrils in semen, which are known to enhance HIV infection, thereby reducing infection of target cells by the HIV virus.
 Surprisingly, CLR01 also attacked the virus itself by destroying its envelope.
 The study showed that CLR01 was also effective at directly disrupting other enveloped viruses, including hepatitis C virus, human cytomegalovirus, and herpes simplex virus.
-These results suggested that CLR01 may also be effective against many other enveloped viruses including flu and Ebola.
+These results suggested that CLR01 might also be effective against many other enveloped viruses including flu and Ebola.
 Indeed, follow-up investigations demonstrated the inhibitory activity of CLR01 against Ebola, Zika, SARS-Cov-2, and several other enveloped viruses and deciphered the mechanism by which molecular tweezers disrupt selectively the viral membrane without affecting mammalian cell membranes (Röcker et al., 2018, Weil et al, 2020).